logankilpatrick/wgschool/content/bash-01-intro.md

   necessary to work on larger Unix systems
 - Bash is one of many Unix shell implementations

-We have set up a small training cluster *cassiopeia.c3.ca* that features the same software setup as our real production clusters.
+For the hands-on work, we have set up a small training cluster *cassiopeia.c3.ca* that features the same software setup as our real production clusters.
 In the ["Introduction to HPC"](../hpc) course you will learn the specifics of working on a cluster: its software environment, scheduler, compilers, parallel programming models, and so on.
-In this course -- with the shell hands-on on our training cluster -- we will learn how to work with a remote Linux machine and its filesystem, the basic Linux commands, how to transfer files to/from/between remote systems, and similar introductory topics.
+In this course we will learn how to work with a remote Linux machine and its filesystem, the basic Linux commands, how to transfer files to/from/between remote systems, and similar introductory topics.

 You can connect to a remote HPC system via SSH (secure shell) using a terminal on your laptop.
 Linux and Mac laptops have built-in terminals, whereas on Windows we suggest using a free version of MobaXterm